I am a Postdoctoral Fellow at Sloan School of Management, MIT.

 My research is on technology strategy, innovation, and entrepreneurship.
-More specifically, I focus on the sources and commercialization mechanisms of innovation, and how technology strategy is formed at established firms in the face of competition from start-ups, including the role of innovation on corporate restructuring activities (M&As and IPOs).
+More specifically, I focus on interorganizational technology transfer, and how technology strategy is formed at established firms in the face of competition from start-ups.

 Prior to MIT Sloan, I was the Innovation Policy and the Economy Fellow at the National Bureau of Economic Research (NBER).
 I worked as a consultant on various issues before academia, including analysis of market power and price manipulation, organization of energy auctions, and bidding strategies in high stake telecom auctions.
 I hold a Ph.D. in Strategy from Kellogg School of Management, Northwestern University, and dual BS degree in Economics and Mathematics from MIT.